d2l-ai/d2l-en/chapter_appendix_math/maximum-likelihood.md

 This requires only $n$ divides and $n-1$ sums, and thus is linear time in the inputs.

-**Relationships with information theory**.
+### Relationships with Information Theory

 In :numref:`sec_information_theory` we will discuss a concept known as information theory.
 This is a rigorous mathematical theory which gives a way to measure the degree of randomness in a random variable.
 The key object of study in that field is the entropy which is

 $$
 H(p) = -\sum_{i} p_i \log_2(p_i),